-While there may not be Sabertooth Tigers in our lives anymore, our horizon line exists much closer to our face and as a result, we level our head to our focus.
-This removes us from our upright posture and results in a posture that looks more like a troll or a human cashew.
+While there may not be Sabertooth Tigers in our lives anymore, our horizon line exists much closer to our face, and as a result, we level our head to our focus.
+This removes us from our upright position and results in a posture that looks more like a troll or human cashew.

 The Importance of Neck Alignment: